Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/mailchimp-cohort.md

 ### Mailchimp setup

 [Find your Mailchimp audience ID](https://mailchimp.com/help/find-audience-id/ "https://mailchimp.com/help/find-audience-id/") for the audience you would like to use for sending events to Amplitude.
-If you have multiple audiences, you'll need to set up this integration for each one.
+If you have multiple audiences, you need to set up this integration for each one.
 If you don't have an existing audience, [create one](https://mailchimp.com/help/create-audience/ "https://mailchimp.com/help/create-audience/").

 ### Amplitude setup